1. What is the Difference Between HTTP and HTTPS?

 4. What is Malware?

 Malware is software that is intended to perform malicious actions on a device.
+The word 'malware' is derived from the words 'malicious' and 'software.'
 There are many different classifications of malware:

 - Virus - Malware that replicates itself when executed by modifying code in other computer programs on your system.
 Used to bring systems offline by corrupting data and causing system failure.